 With enthusiasm and breadth of vision, a draft constitution was drawn up, naming the Society as "The Chester and District Music Society".
 A public meeting was organised for 7th November, which attracted 150 people and by the 16th, there were 116 members.

 Eight weeks later the first concert was held featuring Moura Lympany.
 At the next concert Dr. Malcolm Sargeant - who later became one of the Society's Presidents - spoke on behalf of the Society.
-Within a short time, there were 501 members - the subscription being one guinea per annum.
+Within a short time, there were 501 members - the annual subscription being one guinea.

 The country was still in upheaval and everything was in very short supply.
 Even by 1951 the Society had to apply to the Ministry of Food for permits to purchase tea, sugar and margarine - 6oz of tea, 10oz of margarine and 1lb 8oz of sugar!

-The Society had three sections, Club, Choral and Orchestral.
-The concerts held in the Town Hall on Wednesdays was in great demand and members who could not attend were requested to notify the Secretary in order to accommodate members of the public who wished to come.
+The Society was established with three sections, Club, Choral and Orchestral.
+The concerts held in the Town Hall on Wednesdays were in great demand and members who could not attend were requested to notify the Secretary in order to accommodate members of the public who wished to come.